drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Development-Driven Tests**
 > When you're exploring an Api, there is no need to stick to TDD.
 You can create unitTests if you like, but this isn't mandatory.
 Once you've completed exploration of the Api and need to integrate the Api, get back to the testing goat.
 BAAAAAAAH!

+* **Each UnitTest should test *ONE THING ONLY*!**
+> Breaking things into multiple tests is definetely worthwhile.
+It helps you isolate the exact problem you may have, when you later come and change your code and accidentally introduce a bug.

 # Python Facts
 --------------